ecylchang/VOU_Blazars/README.md

 VOU-Blazars is an extremely alpha version of blazars search tool.
 There are still a lot of things to be modified.
 Such as the SED mode, the counterpart in second phase, the very close radio but not in NVSS psf region, and the cross-matching method need to be updated.
 Any comments and suggestions are welcomed.

+## Update

+Go to the folder where you download the VOU-Blazars
+$ git pull
+to update the VOU-Blazars for latest version.

 ## Install

 ### Dependencies